RobiNN1/phpCacheAdmin/README.md

 Simply extract the content.
 Optional but highly recommended, run `composer install` before use.

-If you need to customize or add servers in the configuration file, do not edit `config.dist.php` directly, copy `config.dist.php` to `config.php` instead.
+If you need to customize or add servers to the configuration file, do not edit `config.dist.php` directly, but copy it to `config.php`.

 ## Updating